The FAFSA – You Got This!

 If you submitted a paper FAFSA form, you can check the status of your application approximately 7–10 days from the date you mailed it in.

-The maximum federal financial aid you could qualify for in a given school year depends on your EFC (Expected Family Contribution), the year you’re in, your enrollment status, and the cost of attendance (COA) at your college or career school.
+The maximum federal financial aid you could qualify for in a given school year depends on your Student Aid Index (SAI).
 Federal financial aid can be need-based or non-need-based.

 There are four types of need-based aid: Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG).
 Direct Subsidized Loan, and Federal Work-Study.
 To qualify, you must have financial need and meet certain eligibility requirements.
 The financial aid office at your school will assess your financial need by subtracting your EFC from your COA and then determine how much need-based aid you qualify for.